I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 }

-I got a response!!
+I got an answer!!

-I'll switch the runtime in the select box.
+Switch the runtime from the select box.

 import os